MukulN7/Gold-prices-prediction-by-linear-regression/README.md

 - `Price Today`

 The target is to predict `Price Today` using the past two days' prices.
+The data is taken from the kaggle Gold Prices dataset.
 ## Libraries Used
 - **pandas** for data handling
 - **numpy** for numerical operations